bodsch/docker-icinga2/README.md

 docker-icinga2
 ==============

-Installs an working icinga2 Core or Satellite based on alpine-linux
+Installs an working icinga2 Core or Satellite based on alpine-linux.

+This Version includes also an small Cert-Service to generate the Certificates for a Satellite via REST Service.

 # Status